TFCG

 ColorMeaningRoute Association

-RedPierrot's personal invitationPierrot route trigger
+RedPierrot's personal invitationPierrot-focused route signal

 PinkGeneral admission / "Missing" EndingBad Ending trigger if from wrong source